-Option Description Genome Reference The genome reference file for the panel that is selected is displayed.
-When you create or upload a panel, you select the genome reference.
-For more information, see "Add new panel files (manager/administrator)" on page 284.
-The hg19 and GRCh38 and genome references are installed with the system.
-Run CNV When Run CNV is enabled, the software analyzes CNV results based on the selected CNV baseline file.
+Option Description Run CNV When Run CNV is enabled, the software analyzes CNV results based on the selected CNV baseline file.
 You must select a baseline file from the dropdown list to detect copy number variants (CNVs).
-If the default setting, Do Not Run CNV Algorithm, is selected in the dropdown list, the software does not run the CNV algorithm even if Run CNV is enabled.
+If the default setting, Do Not Run CNV Algorithm , is selected in the dropdown list, the software does not run the CNV algorithm even if Run CNV is enabled.
 Copy Number Baseline for CNV Calling You must select a baseline file from the dropdown list to detect copy number variants (CNVs).
 The copy number baseline is a set of control samples that are used to create a baseline for the detection of copy number variants (CNVs).
 You can use system-installed baselines, import or create a baseline, or copy and edit an existing baseline.
 You can view the settings that are used for the baseline in the Assays/Manage Presets/Copy Number Baselines tab.
-For more information, see "Copy number baselines (manager/administrator)" on page 218.
-CNV Calling method ^[1] Select either Mosaic, Full Ploidy, or both.
+For more information, see "Copy number baselines (manager/administrator)" on page 266.
+CNV Calling method Select either Mosaic, Full Ploidy, or both.
 When mosaicism detection is enabled, the software can make non-integer ploidy calls.
 CNV events are reported as a decimal ploidy value instead of an integer value.
 CNV calling with Full Ploidy includes read coverage correction for GC bias.
 Corrected coverage is compared to a baseline coverage from control samples of regions with known expected normal ploidy.
 That is, 2 on autosomes and X in females, and 1 on sex chromosomes in males.
-Adjust Sample Copy Number by Cellularity ^[2] The % cellularity that is the minimum value that the assay requires of a sample.
-The assay analysis adjusts all copy numbers based on the % cellularity that is selected.
-Click Adjust Copy Number by Sample Cellularity to enable the adjustment in the software.
-When the adjustment is enabled, the toggle switch is shown in blue.
-You must select the adjustment percentage in the dropdown list.
-If the default setting, Do Not Adjust CN and Do Not Reject Samples, is selected in the dropdown list, the software does not adjust the sample copy number even if Adjust Copy Number by Sample Cellularity is enabled.
+This option is available only for Aneuploidy assays.
+Adjust Sample Copy Number by Cellularity The % cellularity that is the minimum value that the assay requires of a sample.
+Only samples above the threshold value can be assigned to a run plan with the assay when the selection is enabled.
+Click Adjust Copy Number by Sample Cellularity to enable the setting in the software.
+When the setting is enabled, the toggle switch is shown in blue.
+You can adjust the percentage in the dropdown list that appears when the setting is enabled.
+For example, if you select 50, you cannot add a sample with a % Cellularity of 49 to a run plan that uses the assay.
+This option is available only for assays that use a DNA and Fusions panel or a DNA panel.
 Fusion Reference The tab-delimited BED file to use in the assay that indicates the positions where an RNA fusion target is expected to occur.
 It also annotates these positions.

-Option Description Fusion Panel The tab-delimited BED file to use in the assay that defines the coordinates of the regions of interest to be amplified with the selected primer set.
+Fusion Panel The tab-delimited BED file to use in the assay that defines the coordinates of the regions of interest to be amplified with the selected primer set.
 Fusion Baseline The fusion baseline used in the assay.
 Primer Pools The number of primer pools used in the assay.
 Annotation Sets The annotation set to use in the assay.
 Some annotation sets are system-installed.
 Custom annotation sets can be created as required.
-For more information, see "Create a new annotation set (manager/administrator)" on page 215.
-Apply Oncomine Variant Annotations [3] When you select the Apply OncomineTM Variant Annotations option in the Panel step to create or edit an assay, analysis results data from more than 24,000 exomes across solid tumor and hematological cancer types is used as a reference to annotate variants that are relevant to cancer.
-The annotations are shown in results in the OncomineTM Gene class and OncomineTM Variant class columns.
-For more information, see "Annotation criteria for OncomineTM Variant Annotator" on page 340 or contact a support representative, Field Bioinformatics Specialist (FBS), or Clinical Account Consultant (CAC).
+For more information, see "Create a new annotation set (manager/administrator)" on page 251.